Beste-Oztunc/FAC-Job-Tracker/README.md

 # FAC - Job Tracker

-FAC started as a project to keep me busy—and hopefully do something useful with my time—after I was laid off.
+FAC started as a project to keep me busy and hopefully do something useful with my time after I was laid off.

 Publicly, FAC stands for **Fully Automated Candidate**.
 The idea is simple: if corporations use applicant tracking systems to collect, filter, and